Freemium vs. Free Trial? A decision framework to help you decide

 Both free trials and demos work great with a differentiated approach, but due to market-size limitations, a freemium model is unlikely to work in this environment.

-ProductLed Academy is a 12-month coaching program, where you'll work directly with Wes Bush to master each of the nine components of a successful product-led business (we spend around six weeks on each of these):
+During the coaching program, you'll work directly with Wes Bush to master each of these nine components of a successful product-led business:

 • Pricing: Is it easy for users to upgrade without talking to anyone?